MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P9-Physics-Part-1/content.md

 > [action]
 > Please code connect the *touchNode* yourself.

-In case you want to double or triple check your code connections so far in this section:
+Let's double check the code connections so far in this section:

 > [action]
 > Ensure your *GameScene* class properties include: